 From the archive:

-Street theatre for the Salzburgers
+Street Theatre for the People of Salzburg

-In addition to the theatre and concert sectors, the cultural association devoted itself to education and organised popular science colour slide lectures, to which thousands of people from all over the region made pilgrimages, especially in the 1950s and 1960s.
+In addition to the theatre and concert sectors, the Kulturvereinigung devoted itself to education and organised popular science colour slide lectures, to which thousands of people from all over the region made pilgrimages, especially in the 1950s and 1960s.
 At a time when information was not as easily accessible as it is today, lectures by Heinrich Harrer on "7 Years in Tibet", Dr. Hans Hass on the "Great Animal World of the Sea" or lectures on Africa regularly blew up the capacity of the Great University Auditorium.

 The Legacy of Georg Trakl - Salzburg's Internationally Most Famous Poet